RafaelPinto/hcad_pred/README.md

 `conda activate hcad_pred`

 With the environment activated, you will be able to run the `invoke` commands present in the [task.py file](tasks.py).
 I recommend running `invoke env-set-jupyter` first.
 The other `env_` tasks are for when you install new packages.
-The suggested steps after intalling a new package are:
+The suggested steps for intalling or removing packages are:

 1. Add your package to the [environment.yml file](environment.yml).
 2. `invoke env-update`: Updates the `hcad_pred` environment with the packages in the environment.yml file.
 3. `invoke env-freeze`: Updates the environment_to_freeze.yml file.
 This file contains all of the environment dependencies.
-4. [Optional] `invoke env-remove`: If you new to start from scratch.
+4. [Optional] `invoke env-remove`: If you need to start from scratch.
 This will remove the `hcad_env`.

 # Downloading the data
 `invoke download-data`